puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 * [Installing modules][installing]: How to install pre-built modules from the Puppet Forge.
 * [Using plugins][plugins]: How to arrange plugins (such as custom facts and custom resource types) in modules and sync them to agent nodes.
 * [Documenting modules][documentation]: How to write good documentation for your modules.
+* [Puppet Development Kit][pdk]: A package of development and testing tools to help you create great modules.

 {:.concept}
 ## Naming your module